 The project will replace the current courthouse with a modern, secure, and functionally appropriate courthouse.
 It will expand court services in western Merced County by providing a jury assembly room and adding a family law division and family law proceedings, including mediation and self-help services.
 It will also provide one additional courtroom to accommodate a planned new judgeship.
 Acquisition of the site for the courthouse, 4.6 acres at G Street on the north side of Mercey Springs Road, was completed in January 2012.

 Judicial Council staff complied with CEQA by filing a categorical exemption for this project's preferred site on August 12, 2011.

 What is the current status of the project?

-The new Merced County Courthouse is in construction, with an expected construction completion date in fall 2016.
+The new Merced County Courthouse is in construction, with an expected construction completion date in fourth quarter 2016.
 This schedule is subject to change.

 Why does Merced County need a new courthouse?

 The Superior Court of Merced County provides court services to west county residents from the shared-use, county-owned courthouse in Los Banos, 35 miles southwest of the county seat of Merced.
 The court occupies approximately a third of the building, which was completed in 1980.
 The Los Banos Courthouse is a high-volume facility, particularly for traffic, misdemeanor, and felony arraignments; there are no jury trials due to space and security issues.
 More than 300 people enter and exit the one-courtroom facility daily through a single, very congested entrance.
 Security is substandard: The courthouse lacks central holding and holding cells adjacent to the courtrooms, and in-custody detainees are transported through public corridors used by the public and court staff, creating potential security risks.
 In addition, the court’s space is overcrowded and has significant seismic, physical, functional, accessibility, and efficiency problems that hinder the court’s ability to provide adequate access to justice to west Merced County residents.
 Examples include: